chingu-voyages/v47-tier1-team-06/README.md

 # Running the project #
 --------------------------------------------------------------------------------------------

-1.Clone project<br>
+1. Clone project<br>
-2.Install bootstrap npm install bootstrap (check in package-json in the dependencies section to see if it downloaded properly) <br>
+2. Install bootstrap npm install bootstrap (check in package-json in the dependencies section to see if it downloaded properly) <br>
-3.create a index.html, style.css and App.javascript(js) file<br>
+3. create a index.html, style.css and App.javascript(js) file<br>
-4.If you don't have "open with live server" you can install that on the right hand side of Visual Studio Code click the "extenstions" logo, search for open with live server and install it.
+4. If you don't have "open with live server" you can install that on the right hand side of Visual Studio Code click the "extenstions" logo, search for open with live server and install it.
 You then right click on your mouse "open with live server" and you can see the changes you made in action <br>
-5.I suggest to type "Hello World" with basic CSS like changing the header to be blue (or a color of your choice to see if your app is working)<br>
+5. I suggest to type "Hello World" with basic CSS like changing the header to be blue (or a color of your choice to see if your app is working)<br>
-6.Now that you have your app up and running you can start coding!<br>
+6. Now that you have your app up and running you can start coding!<br>

 # Inspiration #
 ------------------------------------------------------------------------------------------